 The trunk of a truck can hold removable racks, on which you can easily fix a roof-tent and all the camping stuff you need.
 Our list of overlanding essentials includes:

-- Rooftop tent: Unlike a traditional ground tent, using a rooftop tent like the Here are some more great rooftop tent options. allows you to be set in minutes while keeping the mattress, sleeping bags, PJs inside the tent.
+- Rooftop tent: Unlike a traditional ground tent, using a rooftop tent like the Tepui Explorer allows you to be set in minutes while keeping the mattress, sleeping bags, PJs inside the tent.
 Climbing the ladder is not an issue, and it will prevent animals from coming in and will help keep your tent clean and dry.
 At night, you’ll just feel safer 6 feet in the air compared to lying down on a wet, muddy, or dusty ground.
+Here are some more great rooftop tent options.

 - Cooler: No need for an expensive fridge as you can reach a town every two to three days.
 Modern coolers can keep things cold for a long time and you won’t need electricity so long as you buy ice bags in gas stations.
 Plus, you can use the water from the melted ice to wash the dishes.

 - Storage: Your local hardware store will provide plenty of options in your quest for storage boxes.
 You don’t have to spend a fortune; you just have to check if the cover will stay in place and keep your tools dust-free.
 As for clothes, duffel bags that stay inside the car on the rear seats are enough.